nh2seven/AR_1/user-progress-service/README.md

 # User Progress Service
 Tracks user progress and attempts in virtual lab exercises.
+This service serves as the "source of truth" for user and lab data within the platform.

+## Service Architecture
+This service maintains the core data about users and labs, and provides:
+- User management endpoints for creating, updating, and deleting users
+- Lab management endpoints for creating, updating, and deleting labs
+- Progress tracking for monitoring user attempts and performance

+**Note:** Other microservices (Performance Reporting Service and Usage Analytics Service) communicate with this service to validate users and labs, rather than maintaining their own duplicate user and lab data.

 ## API Endpoints
 ### User Management
 #### POST /users/
 Create a new user.